-Specific humidity profiles over snow or sea ice covered surfaces in winter are nearly always characterized by specific humidity inversions (Vihma et al., 2014; Nygård et al., 2014; Naakka et al., 2018; Devasthale et al., 2011).
+Specific humidity profiles over snow- or sea-ice-covered surfaces in winter are nearly always characterized by specific humidity inversions (Vihma et al., 2014; Nygård et al., 2014; Naakka et al., 2018; Devasthale et al., 2011).
 Most of the wintertime specific humidity inversions in the lower troposphere are formed due to the radiative cooling and associated condensation, at the surface or the cloud top, and are thus tied to temperature inversions and saturated conditions (Curry, 1983; Naakka et al., 2018).
 Above 800 hPa, specific humidity inversions are more commonly independent from temperature inversions, directly related to elevated advection of a moist air (Naakka et al., 2018).

-In this study, we associate vertical profiles of temperature and humidity with atmospheric large scale circulation patterns within the circumpolar Arctic (north of 65°N).
-The allocation of characteristic circulation types is based on Self-Organizing Maps (SOMs).
-In the analyses, we have utilized radiosonde, in situ cloud cover and radiation observations, as well as ERA5 atmospheric reanalysis fields, for the winter months (DJF) of 2009-2018.
+In this study, we associate vertical profiles of temperature and humidity with atmospheric large-scale circulation patterns within the circumpolar Arctic (north of 65° N).
+The allocation of characteristic circulation types is based on selforganizing maps (SOMs).
+In the analyses, we have utilized radiosonde, in situ cloud cover and radiation observations as well as ERA5 atmospheric reanalysis fields for the winter months (DJF) of 2009-2018.
 The focus is on processes and their interactions in the present climate.
-Specifically, we (i) show how the shape of temperature and

-- 70 specific humidity profiles vary with the large scale circulation, and assess the sensitivity of the profiles to the large scale circulation in different regions within the Arctic, (ii) identify the vertical extent of the surface-atmosphere interactions in different circulation types, and (iii) assess the roles of horizontal advection, clouds and surface energy budget, all dependent on the large scale circulation, for the profile shapes.
-As a side product we also evaluate how well ERA5 reanalysis agrees with radiosonde observations on the response of the profiles to the large scale circulation; a prerequisite for a meaningful study. - i proroquisite for a meaningful ste
+Specifically, we (i) show how the shape of temperature and specific humidity profiles varies with the large-scale circulation and assess the sensitivity of the profiles to the large-scale circulation in different regions within the Arctic; (ii) identify the vertical extent of the surface-atmosphere interactions in different circulation types; and (iii) assess the roles of horizontal advection, clouds and surface energy budget, all dependent on the large-scale circulation, for the profile shapes.
+As a side product we also evaluate how well ERA5 reanalysis agrees with radiosonde observations on the response of the profiles to the large-scale circulation, a prerequisite for a meaningful study.